jacobkap/crimebythenumbers/docs/pdf-tables.md

 ```

 In one data set we now have information from three separate tables in a PDF.
 We have now scraped three different tables from a PDF and turned them into a single data set, turning the PDF into actually usable (and useful) data!

-## Practice problems

-For answers, please see Section \@ref(problem-answers-chapter-23).
-Please keep in mind that the goal is to have your answers be the same as mine, even if the code isn't.
-With R you can answer a question in multiple ways, so different code can lead to the same answer.